novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-34.md

 Thinking it had been a while since he had a big spender, the owner quickly brought over two bottles of soju.

-Shin Elder, already having a drink, offered a glass to Lee Chang-jin.
+old man Shin, already having a drink, offered a glass to Lee Chang-jin.

 "This is the life...
 Come on, Chang-jin, have a drink."